X01XX/UES-LISP/README.md

 # UES-LISP
-Unorthodox-expert-system-lisp

-Rewrite the UES in LISP (gcl).
+A rewrite the Unorthodox-expert-system-lisp (UES) project in LISP (gcl).

 Try new ideas.